 Content is one of the most important factors for dental SEO marketing because Google favors sites with high-quality, optimized content and rewards businesses that publish content consistently.

 Content comes in many forms:

 Direct mail, or postcard mailers sent to a targeted group of prospects, is a surefire way to get more patients.
-Direct mail has an estimated response rate of 24% and an average return of $16.39 per name mailed, according to a HubSpot study.
+According to a HubSpot study, direct mail has an estimated response rate of 24% and an average return of $16.39 per name mailed.

 - Web page content

 Out of these, page content is very important, but it’s not likely you will change that more than every few months.
 Blogging is one of the best ways for dentists to publish content on a consistent basis and boost your Google results.

 Blogging allows you to use your targeted keywords frequently, and have users comment on and share your content.
 You can also incorporate video, infographics, case studies, podcasts and newsletters into regular blog posts.

 Your blog content shouldn’t overtly promote your practice.
 Instead, it should focus on addressing common concerns of dental patients and provide value to them.

 It’s important to know your audience and what they want and expect from your content.
 If you aren’t providing valuable content that is relevant to them, your blog won’t have many readers or comments.